 It is one of the most important and leading archeological museums in the world, particularly noteworthy for the Greek and Roman sculptures, and the mosaics recovered from Pompei.
 But surely outstanding is the marble grouping of the 12-foot tall Farnese Bull, the largest ancient sculpture ever found, carved from one marble piece.
 It is called so because it belongs to the Farnese family’s collection of ancient Roman statues also housed here.

 Although Napoli is so rich in ancient valuable works of art, modern art is acquiring a more and more significant role.
-The MADRE museum, that is a museum of contemporary art Donna Regina, is housed in a XIX century building and offers permanent collections of works of Italian and international artists as well as single exhibitions.
+The MADRE museum, which is a museum of contemporary art Donna Regina, is housed in a XIX century building and offers permanent collections of works of Italian and international artists as well as single exhibitions.

 Amalfi and Sorrento coasts and Islands